KamCan2017/CouchbaseLite/README.md

 # CouchbaseLiteWinApp
 First publishing
-Project provides a application that used the couchbase lite and caching pattern to load faster some data
+Project provides a application using the couchbase lite and caching pattern to load faster some data